 to address: floors, walls, lighting, plumbing, and fixtures.

 Set a Plan Before Beginning Demolition

 Dont get overwhelmed!
 Plan, scheme, and plan some more.
-The tricky thing about bathroom renovation
+The two tricky things about bathroom renovation

 is minimizing the time the room is out of order and hitting a construction budget.
 These are reasons to take the project in bites.